 If you are looking for information about how our service works, what we offer, you are in the right place.
 We prepared for you a selection of the most frequently asked questions divided into categories by query type.

 Parcel Packaging & Contents Collapse all Expand All

 Yes.
 However, each tyre on a disc must be ordered as a separate package when making a shipping order.
 Each tyre must be wrapped in shrink wrap for the driver to stick a label on it.

 If you are sending tyres only (no rims), divide four tyres into two packages with two tyres in each.
 Please tighten the two tires together properly with shrink wrap.

 Most courier companies can ship multiple packages in one order.
 Simply specify the number of parcels you need to send in the first screen of your quote.
 (Note: parcels shall not be tied together.)
 The driver will label each parcel accordingly - please advise on which parcel is intended to go to which recipient and the relevant addresses so that they can be delivered to the correct place.

-Yes, be careful to package your parcel properly and securely (see how to wrap your parcel properly).
-The parcel must be labelled on all sides, notifying the courier driver about fragile goods, so it can be seen immediately that the package requires gentle handling.
+Yes, provided that the fragile goods are packaged securely (please see our packaging tips).
+The parcel must be labelled on all sides with "Fragile" stickers to notify the courier driver that the contents are fragile and therefore needs gentle handling.
 We also suggest complying with the list of forbidden package contents.
-Packages contents that are't restricted from transport but are on the list of limited responsibility will be shipped.
-However, the customer will have no reimbursement rights should any damages occur.
+Package contents that are't restricted from transport but are on the list of limited responsibility can be shipped - however, the customer will have no reimbursement rights should any damages occur.
 We recommend taking out protection cover on your shipment as well - simply add the value of the contents of your parcel to the "PROTECTION" field when pulling a quote.

 You can still estimate your parcel's weight without scales.
 For small packages, you can compare the weight to a bottle of water, for example.
 For larger parcels, step on body scales with the package and again without the package, then calculate the weight difference.